badlydrawnrob/elm-playground/programming-elm/README.md

 ### Other helpful tips

 1. **Act "as-if" the program already works**
-    - Write the type signatures, header statement
+    - Write the type signatures, header statement, etc
-    - Hard code bits of the program first (`json`, )
+    - Hard code bits of the program first (api, function body, `json`)
 2. **Use the HTDP [design recipe](https://course.ccs.neu.edu/cs2500f18/design_recipe.html) when you get stuck**
     - Use tables of inputs and outputs (a [stepper](https://www.youtube.com/watch?v=TbW1_wn2his))
     - Use `Debug.log` to understand what's happening